Best Practices¶

 This applies specifically to third-party integrators who are contracting to create custom API integrations for individual clients.
 This does not apply to organizations that provide a shipping platform as part of a product offering.

-Integrate to both PB Expedited and PB Standard
+Integrate to both PB Expedited and PB Delivery and PB Returns¶

-When integrating to the Pitney Bowes Carrier Service, integrate to both PB Expedited and the PB Standard, to provide shippers a range of options and provide the opportunity to redistribute volume during peak periods.
-Configure API calls for Expedited Delivery, Standard Delivery, Expedited Returns, and Standard Returns.
-For details, see the Pitney Bowes Expedited and Standard Services page.
+When integrating to the Pitney Bowes Carrier Service, integrate to both PB Expedited and the PB Delivery and PB Returns, to provide shippers a range of options and provide the opportunity to redistribute volume during peak periods.
+Configure API calls for Expedited Delivery, PB Delivery, Expedited Returns, and PB Returns.
+For details, see the Pitney Bowes Expedited and PB Delivery and PB Return Services page.

 Once generated, the OAuth token is valid for 10 hours.
 Reuse the token for its full 10 hours to reduce the number of API calls your application makes.
 Do not recreate the OAuth token for every transaction.